MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Prerequisite

-1. Upgrade to the latest Business Central Spring 2019 Cumulative Update (version 14.0).
+1. Upgrade to the latest Business Central Spring 2019 Cumulative Update (version 14).
 For more information, see [Upgrading to Dynamics 365 Business Central On-Premises](upgrading-to-business-central-on-premises.md)

-## Task 1: Install Business Central version 15.0
+## Task 1: Install Business Central version 15

-1. Before you install version 15.0, it can be useful to create desktop shortcuts to the the version 14.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these will be replaced with the version 15.0 tools.
+1. Before you install version 15, it can be useful to create desktop shortcuts to the the version 14.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these will be replaced with the version 15 tools.

-2. Install Business Central version 15.0 components.
+2. Install Business Central version 15 components.

-    If you did not uninstall version 14.0, then you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) during installation, or you must stop the version 14.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
+    If you do not uninstall version 14, then you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) during installation, or you must stop the version 14.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
 Otherwise, you will get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

-## Task 2: Prepare the version 14.0 application and tenant databases for upgrade
+## Task 2: Prepare the version 14 application and tenant databases for upgrade

 1. Make backup of the databases.
-2. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 14.0 as an administrator.
+2. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 14 as an administrator.
 3. Uninstall all extensions from the all tenants.

     To uninstall an extension, you use the [Uninstall-NAVApp](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/uninstall-navapp) cmdlet.
 For example, together with the Get-NAVAPP cndlet, you can uninstall all extensions with a single command: